Drago1426/Major-Project/README.md

 - Fireball sound effect.

 The runtime image target loader can load, reload, clear, and print runtime deck targets from the inspector.

+## Building A Deck

+The deck is created through the **Deck Builder Manager** in the Unity Inspector.

+1. Open `Assets/Scenes/Card Detection Test.unity`.
+2. Select the GameObject that has the **Deck Builder Manager** component.
+3. In the **Deck** section, enter the deck name and choose the game type.
+4. In the **Card** section, enter the card name and quantity.
+5. Choose the card type.
+For example, use `Creature` for a creature card or `Spell` for a spell/ability card.
+6. Assign the card image.
+This is the image that must be printed and scanned.
+7. If the card is a creature, fill in its health, damage, and mana values.
+8. In **Model And Target**, assign a model prefab or enter a Resources path for the model.
+9. In **Sounds**, assign optional summon and fireball sound effects.
+10. Press **Add Card** to add the card to the working deck.
+11. Repeat the process for every card you want in the deck.
+12. Press **Save Deck**.

+After saving, enter Play Mode and use the **Deck Runtime Image Target Loader** to load the deck into Vuforia.

+## Loading The Runtime Deck

+The **Deck Runtime Image Target Loader** is the component that turns the saved deck cards into runtime Vuforia image targets.
+The deck may exist in the deck builder, but Vuforia will not scan those cards until the runtime targets are loaded.

+1. Press Play.
+2. Select the GameObject with the **Deck Runtime Image Target Loader** component.
+3. Check that **Deck Id To Load** matches the deck you want to test.
+4. Press **Load** under **Runtime Deck Actions**.
+5. Check the Unity Console.
+It should say how many runtime targets were created, skipped, or failed.
+6. Start scanning the printed cards.

+Use these buttons while testing:

+- **Load**: loads the selected deck into Vuforia.
+- **Reload**: clears the current runtime targets and loads the deck again.
+Use this after editing and saving a deck.
+- **Clear Targets**: removes the runtime targets currently loaded from the deck.
+- **Print Loaded**: prints the loaded runtime target names to the Console.
+- **Clear Loaded Cache**: clears the loader's internal list of loaded target names.

+The **Load** and **Reload** buttons should be used in Play Mode because Vuforia needs to be initialized before runtime image targets can be created.

+## Creature Cards And Ability Cards

+Creature cards are cards that spawn 3D models.
+These should have a card image and a model assigned.

+The Fireball card works differently.
+It is an ability card.
+When the Fireball card is scanned, it arms the currently visible creature instead of spawning a new model.
+The creature should glow yellow.
+The next click on the creature fires the fireball animation and sound effect, then disables the ability until the Fireball card is scanned again.

+For the Fireball card, make sure the card name contains `Fireball`, or configure it as a spell/ability card with a fireball sound effect.

 ## Printing Cards